Azure-Samples/DSRegTool/README.md

 - Checks OS version
 - Checks if the device joined to the local domain
 - Checks if the device is joined to AzureAD
-- Checks if the device hybrid, Azure AD Join or Azure AD Register
+- Checks if the device hybrid, Entra ID Join or Microsoft Entra Register
 - Checks the device certificate configuration.
 - Checks if the device exists on AAD.
 - Checks if the device enabled on AAD.